-Segregated loads will be directed to go directly at the appropriate segregated stockpile either at the green/timber waste stockpiles or at the drop off zone (concrete, brick, ceramics, soils & sands).
+Segregated wastes are directed to go directly at the appropriate segregated stockpile either at the green/timber waste stockpiles or at the drop off zone (concrete, brick, ceramics, soils & sands).
+Loads of separated hardfill materials such as brick and concrete are sent to the respective segregated waste areas.